SolarEnergyRacers/solar_car_control_system/docs/ser4-drivers-manual.md

 The first part shows the device init, the second part shows the control task creation.

-The last display is a 4 seconds countdown to allow an additional view to the values.
+At least the display holds for a 4 seconds countdown to allow an additional view to the values.

 ### Adjust Paddles